LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day10-XDR-Insights-part2.md

 |2     | XDR Incident Investigation ***<we are here !!>***  | This blog focuses on Incident Response in the Microsoft 365 Defender portal. <br> Part 1 covers the fundamentals, while ***Part 2 delves into core incident investigation.*** |
 |3     | XDR  Incident Response | This blog focuses on Incident Response in the Microsoft 365 Defender portal. <br> Part 1 covers the fundamentals, while ***Part 3 delves into core incident response.*** |

-## Incident response in Microsoft 365 Defender
+## Incident Investigation in Microsoft 365 Defender

 To effectively utilize Microsoft 365 Defender, please keep in mind the following two concepts when you receive alerts and incidents in your tenant.